Saigoneer's Guide to What to Read While Social Distancing | Saigoneer

 “The war was essentially between the northern Vietnamese and southern Vietnamese.
 So much has been written about the Americans and they are always the center of attention, but I wanted to talk about the things that are deep and still very painful; the relationships between the Vietnamese,” author Nguyen Phan Que Mai told Saigoneer earlier this year.
 The book’s hopeful message and depictions of endurance resonate, especially in today’s climate.
 It reminds us that humans have endured and overcome much.

 Read the full Saigoneer review here and purchase the e-version via retailers like Amazon.
+The audiobook is also available for download.

 5. Vietnam's Empty Forests